A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Simulation

 First, we do not want to claim any prior knowledge about the smoothness of $q(\cdot)$ because it is the distribution of a latent variable.
 Because $K$ determines the dimension of unknown parameter $\theta$ in the linear programming, the width of the bounds tends to increase with $K$.
 At the same time, the computational burden increases with $K$.
 One interesting numerical finding is that, when $K$ is sufficiently large, the increase of the width slows down and the bounds become stable.
 This suggests that we may be able to conservatively choose $K$ that acknowledges our lack of knowledge of the smoothness but, at the same time, produces a reasonable computational task for the linear programming.

-To illustrate this point, we consider the conditional MTE as the target parameter and show how its bounds change as $K$ increases.
+To illustrate this point, we first consider the conditional MTE as the target parameter and show how its bounds change as $K$ increases.
 We consider the MTE because it is a fundamental parameter that generates other target parameters, and hence, it is important to understand the sensitivity of its bounds to $K$.
-Figure \ref{fig: MTE diffK} show the evolution of the bounds on the MTE as $K$ grows.
+The left panel of Figure \ref{fig: MTE diffK} shows the evolution of the bounds on the MTE as $K$ grows.
+We use a DGP similar to the one described earlier.
 When $K=5$, the bounds are narrow.
-Although it may be tempting to choose this value of $K$, this attempt should be avoided as it may be subject to the misspecification of smoothness.
+Although it may be tempting to choose this value of $K$, this attempt should be avoided as it may be subject to the misspecification of the true smoothness.
 When $K$ increases beyond $30$, the bounds start to converge and become stable.
-We choose $K=50$, and this is the choice we made in our previous numerical exercises.\footnote{Note that with larger $K$, some LP solvers would ignore coefficients with negligible (e.g., $10^{-13}$) values that cause a large range of magnitude in the coefficient matrix.
+We choose $K=50$, and this is the choice we made in our previous numerical exercises.

+To compare this converging pattern with a known benchmark, in the right panel of Figure \ref{fig: MTE diffK}, we depict the identified set for the ATE relative to Manski's analytical bounds (\citet{manski1990nonparametric}).
+We observe the identified set approaches to Manski's bound as $K$ increases and it almost overlaps with Manski's bounds when $K$ is around 50.\footnote{Note that with large $K$, some LP solvers would ignore coefficients with negligible (e.g., $10^{-13}$) values that cause a large range of magnitude in the coefficient matrix.
 It may be recommended to simultaneously rescale a column and a row to achieve a smaller range in the coefficients; see Section \ref{subsec:Rescaling-of-Linear} for details.
-When $K=50$, the bounds from the rescaled LP and original LP are very close to each other (E.g., when we consider estimation of ATE without extra assumptions, the difference is up to 0.01).
-Therefore, setting $K$ as large as 50 does not affect the main conclusion we have.}
+We found that when $K=50$, the bounds from the rescaled LP and original LP are very close to each other (e.g., for the ATE bounds without extra assumptions, the difference is up to 0.01).}

-As discussed in Section \ref{subsec:Point-wise-and-Uniform} in the Appendix, it is worth mentioning that the bounds on the MTE are point-wise sharp but \textit{not} uniformly sharp.
-The graph for the MTE bounds are drawn by calculating the point-wise sharp bounds on MTE at each point of $u$ (after properly discretizing it) and then connecting them.
+As discussed in Section \ref{subsec:Point-wise-and-Uniform} in the Appendix, it is worth mentioning that the bounds on the MTE are pointwise sharp but \textit{not} uniformly sharp.
+The graph for the MTE bounds are drawn by calculating the pointwise sharp bounds on MTE at each point of $u$ (after properly discretizing it) and then connecting them.
 Therefore, these bounds should \textit{not} be viewed as uniformly sharp bounds.
 Nonetheless, this graph is still useful for the purpose of our illustration.
 Given the current DGP, we find that there are no uniformly sharp bounds for the MTE.